GaganBehrh/Workout_Website/README.md

 1. As a user, I want to be able to Signup up for the membership for the gym.
 2. As a user , I want to know where are the different centers of gym in Zurich.
 3. As a user, I want to know what are the different levels of trainings provided by the gym depending on the Intensity level
-4. As a user, I want to able to do the workout remotely if I cant go gym
+4. As a user, I want to able to do the workout remotely if I cant go to gym
 5. As a user, I would like access the social media links for the gym

 ## Features